-We will do this with respect for our heritage, our people, and our planet.
-With the imaginative potential found in creativity and culture, in discoveries and new experiences.
-With the beauty that surrounds and inspires us every day.
-With everyone who visits us, works with us, makes with us and engages with us, now and for generations to come.
+We do this with respect for our heritage, our communities, and our planet; with the imaginative potential found in creativity and culture, and in discovering new experiences.

+We care for this place to share it with everyone, now and for generations to come.

-We aim to achieve this vision through the approach we take to management, the investments we are able to make, the projects and initiatives we are able to create, and with the support of our partners, friends, neighbours, tenants, colleagues, Trustees and the Devonshire family.
+We aim to achieve this vision through the approach we take to management, the investments we make, the projects and initiatives we are able to create, and with the support of our partners, friends, neighbours, tenants, colleagues, Trustees, and the Devonshire family.